The Massachusetts Equal Pay Act (MEPA) ensures equal pay for comparable work for all Massachusetts workers.

 Yes.
-Nothing in the Act prohibits you from asking an external candidate about his or her compensation needs or expectations.
-However, you should proceed with caution when asking such questions and ensure that such questions are not framed or posed in a way that is intended to elicit information from the external candidate about his or her pay history.
-For example, you should avoid asking follow-up questions such as “what is that expectation or need based on” that may be reasonably likely to prompt the external candidate to disclose his or her pay history.
+Nothing in the Act prohibits you from asking an external candidate about their compensation needs or expectations.
+However, you should proceed with caution when asking such questions and ensure that such questions are not framed or posed in a way that is intended to elicit information from the external candidate about their pay history.
+For example, you should avoid asking follow-up questions such as "what is that expectation or need based on" that may be reasonably likely to prompt the external candidate to disclose their pay history.

 May I screen an external candidate based on their previous pay?

 No. The Act specifically prohibits employers from requiring that an external candidate's wage or salary history meet certain criteria.